 Owning Your Audience

 So what does it mean to really own your audience?
-Owning your audience means having a direct line of communication with your audience that won’t be disrupted by an algorithm.
+Owning your audience means having a direct line of communication with your audience that an algorithm won’t disrupt.
 It means you can take that audience with you wherever you go.
-You can sleep soundly knowing that the next time an outage comes around, you’re not panicking trying to reach followers.
+You can sleep soundly knowing that you’re not panicking trying to reach followers the next time an outage comes around.

 “We built the platform because we looked at the ecosystem for athletes, artists, creators, and anybody that was spending a tremendous amount of time, effort, and resources into building up these huge audiences on social, only to come to the realization that they were renting the relationship with their fans from the social platforms as opposed to owning it in a really meaningful way.
 We wanted to create a way for them to talk with their biggest fans in a more direct and personal way, which is why we chose SMS and MMS because it’s the way you talk to your friends and family”, our CEO, Mike, recently told Music Ally.